TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 **The deadline for submissions is 5:00 pm on Sunday April 15, 2018.**

-Please address all questions and Electronic Submissions to [Eric Perinovic](mailto:eric.perinovic@temple.edu).
+Please address all questions and Electronic Submissions to [Mike Fischer](mailto:tuh29881@temple.edu).

 **2018 Winner:**
 - Holden Zimmerman, University of Kansas, "Defensive Humanitarianism: Swiss Internment Camps in WWI"